Korean ferry victims' families cry out names of loved ones at sea, offer snacks

-JINDO, South Korea (Reuters) - South Korean parents mourning victims of last year’s Sewol ferry disaster cried out their names at the spot where the ship went down, threw white chrysanthemums into the sea and made offerings of their loved ones’ favorite snacks.
+JINDO, South Korea, April 15 (Reuters) - South Korean parents mourning victims of last year’s Sewol ferry disaster cried out their names at the spot where the ship went down, threw white chrysanthemums into the sea and made offerings of their loved ones’ favourite snacks.

 A ship carrying about 200 family members made the hour-long trip to the site of the April 16, 2014, sinking of the 6,800-tonne vessel on Wednesday before returning to port at Jindo.